puniverse/capsule-shield/README.md

     * `LXC-Network-Bridge`: the name of the host bridge adapter for LXC networking (default: `lxcbr0`).
 The `capsule.shield.lxc.networkBridge` capsule option can override it.
     * `LXC-Allow-TTY`: whether the console device will be enabled in the container (default: `false`).
 The `capsule.shield.lxc.allowTTY` capsule option can override it.
     * `Hostname`: the host name assigned to the container (default: _none_).
 The `capsule.shield.hostname` capsule option can override it.
+    * `Set-Default-GW`: whether the default gateway should be set in order to grant internet access to the container (default: `true`).
+The `capsule.shield.setDefaultGW` capsule option can override it.
     * `Memory-Limit`: `cgroup` memory limit (default: _none_).
 The `capsule.shield.memoryLimit` capsule option can override it.
     * `CPU-Shares`: `cgroup` cpu shares (default: _none_).
 The `capsule.shield.cpuShares` capsule option can override it.